TonCherAmi/tvsm/README.md

     remove:     remove shows.
     set:        modify a show.

-See 'watch <command> --help' to learn more about a specific command.
+See 'tvsm <command> --help' to learn more about a specific command.
 ```

 ## Examples